smpi-un/journal-sync/docs/SPECIFICATION.md

 -   **Teable**
 -   **NocoDB** (under active development due to v3 API issues)
 -   **Grist**
+-   **Payload CMS**

 ## Current State (as of latest update)
-A Python script (`src/main.py`) exists that successfully imports data into Teable and Grist.
+A Python script (`src/main.py`) exists that successfully imports data into Teable, Grist, and Payload CMS.
 The NocoDB client is currently experiencing issues with its v3 API integration and requires further development.

 ## Desired Features & Specifications